piyushyadav1617/Front-end-Developer-Interview-Questions/src/questions/general-questions.md

 - How would you optimize a website's assets/resources?
 - How many resources will a browser download from a given domain at a time?
   - What are the exceptions?
-- _ANS_: It depends on the browser and the network conditions, if we take parallel downloading then it is usually around 6 to 8 resources per domain at a time.
+  - ANS: It depends on the browser and the network conditions, if we take parallel downloading then it is usually around 6 to 8 resources per domain at a time.
 - Name 3 ways to decrease page load (perceived or actual load time).
 - If you jumped on a project and they used tabs and you used spaces, what would you do?
 - Describe how you would create a simple slideshow page.
 - If you could master one technology this year, what would it be?
 - Explain the importance of standards and standards bodies.
 - What is Flash of Unstyled Content?
 How do you avoid FOUC?

+  - ANS: FOUC stands for Flash of Unstyled Content and occurs when a web page is briefly displayed without its intended CSS styles.
+It can be a jarring experience for users and can make a website feel unprofessional or incomplete.

+  To avoid FOUC, there are several strategies that web developers can employ.
+One approach is to use inline styles in the HTML to ensure that the page is styled before any external CSS files are loaded.
+Another strategy is to use server-side rendering, which generates the final HTML with styles before sending it to the client.
+Finally, developers can also use JavaScript to dynamically load CSS files after the page has loaded, but this can add additional complexity to the code.

+  Overall, the key to avoiding FOUC is to make sure that the page is styled as quickly as possible, whether that is through inline styles, server-side rendering, or dynamic loading of CSS files.

 - Explain what ARIA and screenreaders are, and how to make a website accessible.
 - Explain some of the pros and cons for CSS animations versus JavaScript animations.
 - What does CORS stand for and what issue does it address?